Stefanie Hausmann, Interim Principal

 Mitte April 2017 übernahm Svenja Dinkloh die Stufenleitung für den Kindergarten der SIS Berlin.

-Svenja Dinkloh studierte Sozialpädagogik an der Evangelischen Fachhochschule Berlin und beendete ihr Studium mit dem Diplom in Sozialpädagogik.
+Svenja Dinkloh studierte Sozialpädagogik an der Evangelischen Fachhochschule Berlin und beendete ihr Studium mit einem Diplom in Sozialpädagogik.
 Sie ist zudem ausgebildete Erzieherin und hat eine Fortbildung zur PEKiP-Gruppenleiterin abgeschlossen.

 Colin McDonnell, Head of Primary School